 It’s important to give people a way to unsubscribe from your emails.

-Nobody likes feeling trapped, so you need to make unsubscribing just as easy as subscribing.
-If your messages aren’t engaging your audience, then you owe it to them to have an opt-out feature.
 If they can’t unsubscribe when they want to, users will become frustrated and will mark your email as spam.
-This will alert the filters, hurt your brand, and give you a reputation as a spammer.
+This will alert the spam filter, hurt your brand, and give you a reputation as a spammer.

 5. Keep Your Email Marketing Strategy Fresh